dotnet/codeformatter/README.md

 There are a few things going on here.
 As you would expect, the `#if true` region is determined to be always enabled, and the corresponding `#else` is always disabled.
 You'll also notice that you get a summary of information about the conditional regions found in the project, as well as the preprocessor symbols that were specified on the command line, found in the project.

 One interesting thing to note is that the `#if ZERO` and `#if DEBUG` regions are determined to be varying.
 That is because unlike the C# preprocessor, this tool evaluates symbols which do not have a specified value as "varying" by default.
-The rational behind this is that most of the time, you'll be using this tool to remove dead conditional regions, but you won't necessarily specify or even have all the data about all possible build configurations.
+The rationale behind this is that most of the time, you'll be using this tool to remove dead conditional regions, but you won't necessarily specify or even have all the data about all possible build configurations.
 So in order to avoid removing regions which are determined to be always disabled simply because you didn't specify a value for a symbol, the tool defaults the value to varying, which causes the region to be ignored in the clean-up pass.

 If you would like to get the same behavior as the C# preprocessor (default undefined symbols to `false`), just pass `/default false`